 There is mounting evidence that more pregnancy-related research is needed to improve outcomes for women and babies.
 Recent UK policies have emphasised the need to improve pregnancy care and noted a lack of research in key areas, including pre-conception interventions, screening tests, pregnancy treatments and models for perinatal care, e.g. NIHR’s Better Beginnings (2017).

 A 2009 review concluded that UK maternal and perinatal health research is underfunded compared to other disease areas, with the UK devoting a lower proportion of funding than other English-speaking countries.
 However, the review did not provide a comprehensive picture of where and how existing funding was invested, and how this aligned with research needs and priorities in the area.

 In an annual report focused on women’s health, England’s Chief Medical Officer recommended a review of research needs and expenditure in pregnancy in the UK.

-This study, commissioned by the UK Clinical Research Collaboration, aimed to deliver that review and generate a sound evidence base on UK pregnancy research needs and priorities and how these compare to the current funding landscape.
+This study, commissioned by the UK Clinical Research Collaboration and funded by NIHR and Wellcome Trust, aimed to deliver that review and generate a sound evidence base on UK pregnancy research needs and priorities and how these compare to the current funding landscape.
 The main research questions of the study were:

 - What is the current level of spend on pregnancy research in the UK?